Curriculum

 The First Year

 The first-year curriculum is the foundation of legal study.
 Students learn about common law and statutory law in private and public law areas.
-UW Law is a collaborative learning environment where students are encouraged to seek a deep understanding of legal principles, develop analytical and problem-solving skills, and engage with the legal community.
+UW Law is a collaborative learning environment where students are encouraged to seek a deep understanding of legal principles, develop analytical and problem-solving skills and engage with the legal community.

 Required first-year courses:

-- A502 - Civil Procedure I
+- LAW A 502 Civil Procedure I

-- A503 - Property I
+- LAW A 503 Property I

-- A505 - Criminal Law
+- LAW A 505 Criminal Law

-- A506 - Legal Analysis, Research, and Writing
+- LAW A 506 Legal Analysis, Research and Writing

 Section sizes for each course vary.
-Small sections provide opportunities for more individual expression by the student for a closer teacher-student relationship, and for more feedback on individual projects.
+Small sections provide opportunities for more individual expression by the student for a closer teacher-student relationship and for more feedback on individual projects.
 One of the small section courses will be Legal Analysis, Research and Writing.

 First-year students take a year-long course in Legal Analysis, Research and Writing.
-First-year students typically take Torts and Civil Procedure during Autumn quarter; Contracts, Property and Introduction to Perspectives on the Law during Winter quarter; and Constitutional Law, Criminal Law and Transnational Law during Spring quarter.
+First-year students typically take Torts and Civil Procedure during Autumn quarter; Contracts, Property and Introduction to Perspectives on the Law during Winter quarter; and Constitutional Law and Criminal Law during Spring quarter.
 Upon completing the first-year program, students are well-prepared for a summer job in a law office or an externship in judicial chambers, a governmental agency or a public service organization.

 The Second and Third Years